TranPhucVinh/C/Application layer/HTTP/TCP socket for HTTP client/API.md

 ```c
 int accept(int sockfd, struct sockaddr *restrict addr, socklen_t *restrict addrlen);
 ```
-Accept a connection on a socket
+Accept a connection on a socket.
+If no pending connections are present on the queue, and the socket is not marked as nonblocking, ``accept()`` blocks the caller until a connection is present.

 ### send() and recv()